-Tip for data extraction for meta-analysis - 6
+Tip for data extraction for meta-analysis - D3

-How do you calculate a standard error of a beta coefficient?
-Kathy Taylor
+How do I calculate a standard error of a beta coefficient?Kathy Taylor

-I have shown how to rescale hazard ratios (HRs) to a common change in a predictor variable, and also beta coefficients which are HRs (natural) log-transformed.
+In post D1, I showed how to rescale hazard ratios (HRs) to a common change in a predictor variable, and in post D2 I showed how to deal with beta coefficients which are HRs (natural) log-transformed.
 We need to enter beta coefficients and their standard errors (SEs) into meta-analysis software.
 In this post I'll show how to calculate these SEs.